Chris Burkard is one of the world’s most well-known adventure photographers.

 Burkard’s primary purpose for visiting the Aleutian Islands was scientific: He received a grant from Conservation International to create a photographic survey of the volcanic island chain for environmental research efforts and preservation projects.
 But the professional photographer’s massive social media following allows him to bring stories from some of the world’s most remote corners to audiences across the globe.
 So that’s what he did.

+“We have these natural landscapes that are protected, and often times they’re so remote that we truly never have the opportunity to understand why they’re important to preserve,” Burkard says.
+“One of my privileges is being able to take part in providing images that answer some of those questions.”
 In the Aleutian Islands, he focused on finding details that he felt illuminated the scope and scale of some of the world’s most active volcanoes.
 “The goal is to search for anecdotes that give a sense of where you are,” Burkard says.
 “Look for unique aspects of the place that you’re in and hone in on those details.”

 Use what you know